article

-Compliance audit guide: Definition, types, and processes
+Compliance audit guide: definition, types, and processes

 Virtually every organization is subject to compliance requirements.
 Compliance audits provide validation of organizations’ adherence to the applicable standards, rules, and regulations.
-They also help identify deficiencies that could result in a noncompliance violation.
+They also help identify deficiencies that could result in a non-compliance violation.

 While compliance audits are fine-tuned for various regulations, the broad strokes apply to most organizations.
-This article not only offers an understanding of what a compliance audit is and is not, but also reviews the compliance audit landscape in terms of types and processes.
+This article not only offers an understanding of what a compliance audit is and is not but also reviews the compliance audit landscape in terms of types and processes.
 Summary references are made to specific regulations and include links to other articles that provide more in-depth information.

 What is a compliance audit?